-These Baked Goat Cheese Fritters are a total crowd-pleasing appetizer.
-Serve them with something to dip — like ranch dressing or marinara.
+These Baked Goat Cheese Fritters are a delicious little party bite and crowd-pleasing appetizer.
+Serve them with something to dip — like ranch dressing or homemade tomato sauce.

 These baked goat cheese fritters are like a classy mozza stick.
 Warm and gooey goat cheese with herbs belies a crispy panko topping.